-G. Increases in Income All Groups
+G. Increases in Income

-Increases in income, including cost of living adjustments to recipients of Social Security, TANF, and Veterans Assistance, and new or increased amounts of unearned income Do NOT need to be reported until the next regular re-certification, except as stated below for zero income families in the control and excluded groups.
+Unless otherwise required by HUD, increases in income, including cost of living adjustments to recipients of Social Security, TANF, and Veterans Assistance, and new or increased amounts of unearned income do NOT need to be reported until the next regular re-certification, except as stated below for zero income families in the control and excluded groups.

-H. Zero Income Families - Increase in Income Control and Excluded Groups
+H. Zero Income Families - Increase in Income